LibreCAD Blocks

 USB Sniffing and Programming

 This post is going to cover how to take a USB device and write software that can interact with the device without having publicly available documentation.
 I came about writing this post when I found an old AverMedia RECental USB button in a box of electronics.
 I wanted to repurpose the button and this is the result of that process.
 The device used while writing this tutorial was a very simple in that it only sent two different interrupts (pressed / released) along with a method to create LED animations.
+I only worked with interrupts and control transfers; I didn’t look into bulk transfers.

 Connecting to a Remote MySQL Server Securely